Electric Underfloor Heating Systems – Collection Guide

 Foil Heating

-Dry-install heating for laminate, engineered wood and selected floating floors.
+Dry-install electric floor heating for laminate, engineered wood and selected floating floors where low build-up matters.

 • good for low build-up